CryptoCavemen/farmer-house/README.md

 This article dives deeper into Fusion through its use within an interactive game environment, embodied in a program/smart contract called **FarmerHouse**.
 Specifically designed to work in a game format, FarmerHouse creates an engaging way of demonstrating Fusion's utility.
 Its role is to provide an intuitive interface to visualize and interact with NFT composability, making the abstract concept more accessible to users.

 Whether you're a novice eager to venture into the realm of NFTs or a seasoned player, this comprehensive guide will navigate you through Fusion's features, making NFT composability a smooth and enriching experience.
 So, let's embark on this journey!

+## Disclaimer

+This article assumes an intermediate level of knowledge regarding the Solana blockchain, Metaplex, and non-fungible tokens (NFTs).
+The content is geared towards developers and users who are familiar with the following concepts:

+- Basic understanding of blockchain technology, especially Solana
+- Familiarity with NFTs and how they operate within a blockchain ecosystem
+- Experience with Metaplex and its functionalities
+- Understanding of Program Derived Addresses (PDAs) and how to work with them on Solana
+- Experience with Anchor, a framework for Solana’s Sealevel runtime, or similar frameworks
+- Familiarity with JavaScript or TypeScript, and basics of Rust, the main programming language used in this tutorial

+Without this foundational knowledge, you may find the content challenging to follow.
+If you are new to these concepts, we recommend starting with the Solana and Metaplex documentation, as well as familiarizing yourself with NFTs in general.

 ## Farmer House Program: An Overview